knack-tactical/PVS-69/README.md

 ## Table of Contents

-[Battery Pack](https://github.com/knack-69/PVS-69/tree/main/Battery%20Pack) is an older battery pack design, a newer one is in the works, but not in open beta yet.

-[PVS-69/ALPHA](https://github.com/knack-69/PVS-69/tree/main/PVS-69%20versions/ALPHA) is an analog NVG housing, and is still in closed beta.

-[PVS-69/Gen3 ECHO](https://github.com/knack-69/PVS-69/tree/main/PVS-69%20versions/Gen3%20ECHO) is the current version of the PVS-69.
+[PVS-69/Gen3 ECHO](https://github.com/knack-69/PVS-69/tree/main/Gen3%20ECHO) is the current version of the PVS-69.

-[PVS-69/Wiring Diagrams](https://github.com/knack-69/PVS-69/tree/main/PVS-69%20versions/Wiring%20Diagrams) contains the current wiring diagrams for the current version of the PVS-69.
+[PVS-69/Wiring Diagrams](https://github.com/knack-69/PVS-69/tree/main/Wiring%20Diagrams) contains the current wiring diagrams for the current version of the PVS-69.

-[PVS-69/__Archive](https://github.com/knack-69/PVS-69/tree/main/PVS-69%20versions/__Archive) contains all the older versions of the PVS-69.
+[PVS-69/_Other%20Versions/__Archive](https://github.com/knack-69/PVS-69/tree/main/_Other%20Versions/__Archive) contains all the older versions of the PVS-69.

+[PVS-69/_Other%20Versions/ALPHA](https://github.com/knack-69/PVS-69/tree/main/_Other%20Versions/ALPHA) is an analog NVG housing, and is still in closed beta.

-[PVS-69/__Archive/VPNVG](https://github.com/knack-69/PVS-69/tree/main/PVS-69%20versions/__Archive/VPNVG)  is the PVS-69 Gen1 pano version using the adafruit displays.
+[PVS-69/_Other%20Versions/__Archive/VPNVG](https://github.com/knack-69/PVS-69/tree/main/_Other%20Versions/__Archive/VPNVG)  is the PVS-69 Gen1 pano version using the adafruit displays.
 The VBNVG was a binocular version which was made in tandem with the VPNVG.